michaelabon/pivots-flash-cards/README.md

 To Pivots:

-Please honor the original access controls and not share exported decks with anyone who does not have access themselves (so we're not precompiling a recruiting list for spammers or whatever).
+Please honour the original access controls and not share exported decks with anyone who does not have access themselves (so we're not precompiling a recruiting list for spammers or whatever).

 # Why?